 IGDS connects, informs and supports leading department stores worldwide.
 We are the world's largest department store association.

-16th World Department Store Summit 2025 in Seoul
+17th World Department Store Summit 2026 in Mexico City

 Developing the Next C-Suite Leaders

-The Gottlieb Duttweiler Institute (GDI) has the pleasure of launching the GDI Impact Leadership Programme (ILP), developed in cooperation with IGDS.
-The programme, tailored specifically for department store executives, was a resounding success, addressing the unique challenges and complexities of the retail industry.
+The Gottlieb Duttweiler Institute (GDI) has the pleasure of launching and announcing the 3rd GDI Impact Leadership Programme (ILP), developed in cooperation with IGDS.
+The programme, tailored specifically for department store executives, addresses the unique challenges and complexities of the retail industry.

-The GDI ILP 2025 is scheduled to be held from 5th – 8th May 2025 in Zurich, Switzerland.
+The GDI ILP 2026 is scheduled from 20th to 23rd April 2026 in Zurich, Switzerland.
 Registrations will open soon.

 GDI Impact Leadership Programme